beave/sagan/doc/source/configuration.rst

 ==========

 The ``sagan-core`` section defines internal Sagan core functionality.
-In this section,  you can setup Sagan to recieve data in different formats,  how different data parsers work,  tuning and other items.
+In this section,  you can setup Sagan to receive data in different formats,  how different data parsers work,  tuning and other items.

 The ``sagan-core`` is broken into subsections.
 They are ``core``, ``parse_ip``, ``selector``,